Global-Health-Labs/DROP/docs/LFA/LFA Protocols.md

 ## :simple-materialdesignicons: **Experimental design**

-Experimental design on the RoboLFA system
+Experimental design on the RoboLFA system can be as simple or complex as needed.
+The system is designed to be flexible and accommodate a range of experimental designs.
+Some examples of variables that can be optimized using the RoboLFA system are shown in Figure 2 below.

 ![LFA Experimental Design](./images/LFA experimental design.png) <br>
 <small>Figure 2.
 Examples of variables that can be optimized using the RoboLFA system. </small>